Key Takeaways

 Conclusion

-In conclusion, compression stockings and tights are effective medical devices for treating many venous disorders.
+In conclusion, compression stockings and tights constitute effective medical devices for treating many venous disorders.

 Their daily use, at the appropriate compression class, allows lasting improvement of blood circulation and relief of symptoms.
-The choice between stockings and tights will depend on preference and lifestyle, with tights offering a greater compression surface area.
+The choice between stockings and tights will depend on preference and lifestyle, with tights offering a greater surface area for compression.

 FAQ

-compression stockings rise to the mid-thigh or thigh and exert pressure along the entire length of the leg.
-The compression socks only cover the foot and ankle, for local compression.
+The compression stockings go up to the mid-thigh or thigh and exert pressure along the entire length of the leg.compression socks only cover the foot and ankle, for local compression.

-Yes, it is recommended to wear your compression stockings or tights daily to fully benefit from their venous benefits.
+Yes, it is recommended to wear your contention stockings or tights daily to take full advantage of their venous benefits.

 compression tights have the advantage of exerting compression over a large surface area.
 They are indicated in cases of extensive venous disorders or significant varicose veins.